vaultchem/molvault/README.md

 </p>

-Here we present the first public demonstration of FHE for predicting pharmacokinetic properties.
+Here we present the first public demonstration of encrypted prediction of pharmacokinetic properties.
 As shown above, the steps are as follows:

 0) Select a pharmacokinetic property of interest
 1) Define the molecule for the prediction